alaahewwari/alaahewwari/README.md

 - 👨‍💻 I’m currently studying Computer Systems Engineering at [Palestine Technical University - Kadoorie.](https://ptuk.edu.ps/ar/)

+- 📍 I’m a Backend Intern at Asal Technologies.

-- 🧠 I’m currently focusing on developing my skills and acquiring new knowledge **to broaden my expertise**
+- 🧠 I’m focusing on developing my skills and acquiring new knowledge to broaden my expertise.

 - 📫 How to reach me **alaahewwari@gmail.com**